 GeneCards Summary for MORF4L1 Gene

 MORF4L1 (Mortality Factor 4 Like 1) is a Protein Coding gene.
-Diseases associated with MORF4L1 include paraneoplastic cerebellar degeneration.
+Diseases associated with MORF4L1 include Primary Hyperoxaluria.
 Among its related pathways are Chromatin organization and Pathways Affected in Adenoid Cystic Carcinoma.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and protein N-terminus binding.
 An important paralog of this gene is MORF4L2.

 UniProtKB/Swiss-Prot Summary for MORF4L1 Gene